 - Related in the Adaptation: The digital comic reveals he's actually Morris Tetch, the Mad Hatter's brother.

-- Rogues-Gallery Transplant: A Green Arrow villain transferred to Batman's rogues.
+- Rogues Gallery Transplant: A Green Arrow villain transferred to Batman's rogues.

 A well-loved celebrity pianist, Chandell hides quite a few dark secrets - and a less-than-sterling conscience - behind his talented fingers.

 - Even Evil Has Standards: Stealing plans for a prototype plane?
 Acceptable.
-Sealing it to a foreign government?
+Selling it to a foreign government?
 Unthinkable!"Have you taken leave of your senses?!
 I may be an Arch Villain, but I'm a naturalized American Arch Villain".

 - Suspiciously Similar Substitute: For the Riddler, due to Gorshin sitting out Season Two due to a contract dispute.